Figure skating at the 2002 Winter Olympics: Ladies

 Ladies' Singles gold medalist Sarah Hughes meets with President George W. Bush in Washington, D.C., on April 12, 2002.

 16-year-old Hughes, fourth after the short program, skated a clean free skating with seven triple jumps, including two triple-triple combinations.
 Kwan led after the short program but slipped to third after two jumping errors.
 Sasha Cohen finished fourth, after a fall on the back end of a triple lutz-triple toe combination.
 Slutskaya became only the second Russian to medal in the ladies' event at the Olympics.

 Hughes and Slutskaya finished with tie scores, Hughes winning the gold medal on a tiebreaker for having won the free skating.
 The Russian officials were very disappointed with the result and filed a protest, which was not accepted by ISU after it examined all results and scores, thus confirming Hughes as the winner.

-During competition, the pairwise ranked choice voting system that the International Skating Union (ISU) had adopted after a debacle during the ladies' competition at the 1995 world championships caused a similar change in the scoring.
-Kwan, whose routine had triggered the 1995 incident, had been ahead of Hughes until Slutskaya skated.
-The judges' revised rankings put Hughes ahead of Kwan, an undesired effect of the independent irrelevant alternative.
-Two years later the ISU changed the voting procedures again to range voting.